New York Pass and tourist cards: complete guide 2026

 In general:

-Saves a lot of money but only on 5 attractions, with somewhat limited choice on which ones you can see.
+You save a lot, but only on 5 attractions, with a somewhat limited choice of which ones to see.

-This is a concise but concrete intepretation on choosing the best pass to New York, according to your type of vacation.
+This is a concise but concrete interpretation on choosing the best pass for New York, according to your type of vacation.

-To understand the details, I recommend that you read this guide well, studying the mechanics of each individual pass.
+To understand the details, I recommend that you read this guide well, studying the mechanisms of each individual pass.

-With the information in this guide, you have everything you need to do so while saving money and without worries.
+With the information in this guide, you have everything you need to do so while saving money and hassle-free.

 Buying a children's pass: does it really pay off?